chrisdickinson/beefy/README.md

 map `/index.js` to `<cwd>/index.js`.
 * `unhandled`: Function accepting req and resp.
 Called for 404s.
 If not given, a default 404 handler will be used.
+* `watchify`: defaults to true -- when true, beefy will prefer using watchify to browserify.
+If false, beefy will prefer browserify.

 Beefy may accept, as a shorthand, `beefy("file.js")` or `beefy(["file.js"])`.